megaluck/documentation/docs/introduction/06-Base-App.rst

 Base App
 ========

-SidechainsSDK provides to the developers an out of the box implementation of the Latus Consensus Protocol and the Crosschain Transfer Protocol.
+Sidechain SDK provides to the developers an out of the box implementation of the Latus Consensus Protocol and the Crosschain Transfer Protocol.
 Additionally to this, the SDK provides basic transactions, network layer, data storage and node configuration, as well as entry points for any custom extension.

 Secret / Proof / Proposition
 ****************************

-* **Secret / Proof / Proposition** - SDK uses its own terms for secret key / public key / signed message and provides various types of them.
+* **Sidechain SDK** uses its own terms for secret key / public key / signed message and provides various types of them.
 * **Secret** -  Private key
 * **Proof** -  Signed message

-* SDK provides implementations for Secret / Proof / Proposition
+* SDK provides the following implementations for Secret / Proof / Proposition

   * Curve 25519
 	- PrivateKey25519